b2binpay/api-php/README.md

 ### Add markup

-You can add some markup for existing amount.
+You can add some markup for the existing amount.

 Set _10%_ markup for current amount: